Shopify/tapioca/README.md

   tapioca gem [gem...]

 Options:
   --out, -o,   [--outdir=directory]                                   # The output directory for generated gem RBI files
                                                                       # Default: sorbet/rbi/gems
                [--file-header], [--no-file-header]                    # Add a "This file is generated" header on top of each generated RBI file
                                                                       # Default: true
-               [--all], [--no-all]                              # Regenerate RBI files for all gems --pre, -b,   [--prerequire=file]                              # A file to be required before Bundler.require is called --post, -a,  [--postrequire=file]                             # A file to be required after Bundler.require is called
+               [--all], [--no-all]                                    # Regenerate RBI files for all gems --pre, -b,   [--prerequire=file]                                    # A file to be required before Bundler.require is called
+  --post, -a,  [--postrequire=file]                                   # A file to be required after Bundler.require is called
                                                                       # Default: sorbet/tapioca/require.rb
   -x,          [--exclude=gem [gem ...]]                              # Exclude the given gem(s) from RBI generation
   --typed, -t, [--typed-overrides=gem:level [gem:level ...]]          # Override for typed sigils for generated gem RBIs
                                                                       # Default: {"activesupport"=>"false"}
                [--verify], [--no-verify]                              # Verify RBIs are up-to-date [--doc], [--no-doc]                                    # Include YARD documentation from sources when generating RBIs.
 Warning: this might be slow
                                                                       # Default: true
                [--loc], [--no-loc]                                    # Include comments with source location when generating RBIs
                                                                       # Default: true
                [--exported-gem-rbis], [--no-exported-gem-rbis]        # Include RBIs found in the `rbi/` directory of the gem
                                                                       # Default: true
   -w,          [--workers=N]                                          # Number of parallel workers to use when generating RBIs (default: auto)
                [--auto-strictness], [--no-auto-strictness]            # Autocorrect strictness in gem RBIs in case of conflict with the DSL RBIs
                                                                       # Default: true
   --dsl-dir,   [--dsl-dir=directory]                                  # The DSL directory used to correct gems strictnesses
                                                                       # Default: sorbet/rbi/dsl
                [--rbi-max-line-length=N]                              # Set the max line length of generated RBIs.
 Signatures longer than the max line length will be wrapped
                                                                       # Default: 120
   -e,          [--environment=ENVIRONMENT]                            # The Rack/Rails environment to use when generating RBIs
                                                                       # Default: development
+               [--halt-upon-load-error], [--no-halt-upon-load-error]  # Halt upon a load error while loading the Rails application
+                                                                      # Default: true
   -c,          [--config=<config file path>]                          # Path to the Tapioca configuration file
                                                                       # Default: sorbet/tapioca/config.yml
   -V,          [--verbose], [--no-verbose]                            # Verbose output for debugging purposes

 generate RBIs from gems
 ```